jah148/ece180_group5/Jennifer/readme.txt

     3. Social Equality -- Quantitative indicators：Gini coefficient

 I think we can use these three socioeconomic factors as criteria to judge whether a country does good in higher education policy.

-As this is a draft of my idea, I will later add on doc strings and asserts to  the code.